SEAT Tarraco SUV - Engines, drive & performance

 SEAT Tarraco petrol engines

-The engines offered for the Tarraco have been proven in other cars from within the Volkswagen Group – the turbocharged 148bhp 1.5-litre petrol, for instance, has already featured in the SEAT Ateca and SEAT Arona SUV, as well as a host of other models from VW and Skoda.
+The engines offered for the Tarraco have been proven in other cars from within the Volkswagen Group – the turbocharged 148bhp 1.5-litre petrol, for instance, has already featured in the SEAT Ateca and SEAT Leon, as well as a host of other models from VW and Skoda.
 It's smooth, quiet and free of vibration, and is well up to the task of powering this big seven-seat SUV on most roads.
 It can manage 0-62mph in 9.9 seconds with a manual gearbox, dropping to 9.5 seconds if the DSG automatic is fitted.

 However, it feels a little overwhelmed on steep hills when laden with passengers and luggage, and isn't always as eager as you might like when accelerating out of slow corners.
 The standard six-speed manual gearbox is fairly smooth, but feels slightly at odds with the big Tarraco, which is better suited to an automatic transmission for fuss-free driving.

-You can team a more powerful 187bhp, 2.0-litre TSI petrol engine with SEAT's 4Drive all-wheel drive system and DSG automatic gearbox, but it feels rather taxed under the extra weight, losing some agility.
+You can team a more powerful 242bhp, 2.0-litre TSI petrol engine with SEAT's 4Drive all-wheel drive system and DSG automatic gearbox but it feels like overkill for a car like this.
 Acceleration from 0-62mph takes just 6.2 seconds - so you can beat hot hatches off the line - while its top speed is over double the UK’s motorway speed limit.
 It replaced a 187bhp version, which was slower from 0-62mph but posted a similar fuel economy figure.

 SEAT Tarraco diesel engines

 If four-wheel drive is important to you, we recommend you choose the range-topping diesel engine, which has more pulling power and is better suited to the Tarraco when it's fully laden.
 There are two to choose from, both 2.0-litres in size and producing 148bhp or 197bhp.
 They get from 0-62mph in 10.2 and 7.8 seconds respectively and the latter feels punchier than the petrol.

-The 148bhp version is available with a fuel-saving front-wheel drive and manual gearbox combo, or front-wheel drive and DSG automatic gearbox.
+The 148bhp version is available with a fuel-saving front-wheel drive and manual gearbox combo, or you can spec a DSG automatic gearbox at extra cost.
 The 197bhp diesel is only available with 4Drive and the automatic.